Scattering and blow-up criteria for 3D cubic focusing nonlinear inhomogeneous NLS with a potential: Existence and compactness of a critical element

 (3) The remainder sequence has the following asymptotic smallness property:

 (4) For each fixed $M$, we have the asymptotic Pythagorean expansion as follows

 where $o_{n}(1)\rightarrow0$ as $n\rightarrow+\infty$. \end{proposition}

 \begin{proof} The proof is similar to that of Proposition 5.1 in \cite{H}.
+For the sake of completeness, we give its detail here.
 Let's first consider the case $r_{n}\rightarrow 0$ or $r_{n}\rightarrow\infty$.
-According to the profile decomposition associated with free propagator, there exists a subsequence of $\phi_{n}$, which is still denoted by itself, such that
+According to the profile decomposition associated with $e^{it\Delta}$ (see Lemma 5.2 in \cite{HR}), there exists a subsequence of $\phi_{n}$, which is still denoted by itself and satisfies all the properties in Proposition \ref{pro5.2} with $V=0$.
+For example, \eqref{5.8} with $V=0$ is namely